CloudCoinConsortium/CloudBank-V1/README.md

 {
     "server":"CloudCoin.co",
     "status":"fail",
-	"message":"Not enough RAIDA servers can be contacted to import new coins.", "reciept":"640322f6d30c45328914b441ac0f4e5b",
+    "message":"Not enough RAIDA servers can be contacted to import new coins.", "time":"2016-49-21 7:49:PM"
-    "time":"2016-49-21 7:49:PM"
 }
 ```
 Not enough RAIDA servers can be contacted to import new coins.

-##IMPORT ONE STACK
+### IMPORT ONE STACK
-import_one_stack.aspx

 The program must put a stack file in a folder that is accessible via the web to cors on the CloudBank Server.